alan2207/blitzjs-realworld-app/README.md

 # Blitz.js Realworld App

-Content sharing fullstack app built with [Blitz.js](https://github.com/blitz-js/blitz)
+Content sharing app built with [Blitz.js](https://github.com/blitz-js/blitz)

 ### [Demo](https://blitzjs-realworld-app.vercel.app/)

 Note: You might get `Error in connector: Error querying the database: db error: FATAL: too many connections for role` error while using the demo app.
-This happens because it uses the free tier postgresql database on [Heroku](https://heroku.com) which does not support connection pooling and since the generated API's are serverless function that run on [Vercel](https://vercel.com) and each function is being executed in a separate process, so the db runs out of the available connections very quickly.
+This happens because it uses the free tier postgresql database on [Heroku](https://heroku.com) which does not support connection pooling and since the generated API's are serverless functions that run on [Vercel](https://vercel.com) and each function is being executed in a separate process, the db runs out of the available connections very quickly.

 ### Inspiration:

-The app is built as a part of exploring [Blitz.js](https://github.com/blitz-js/blitz) and is heavely inspired by [gothinkster's realworld app](https://github.com/gothinkster/realworld) and Dev.to platform.
+The app is built as a part of exploring [Blitz.js](https://github.com/blitz-js/blitz) and is heavely inspired by [gothinkster's realworld app](https://github.com/gothinkster/realworld) and [Dev.to](https://dev.to) platform.

 ### Features: